A Quorum Sensing Inspired Algorithm for Dynamic Clustering: Algorithm Model

-For the parameters choices: $\gamma$ defines the ability of mutual penetration and crossing density gaps.
-So with larger $\gamma$, colonies are more inclined to merge. $\beta$ measures similarities of $\sigma_i$'s in local neighborhood.
-Larger $\beta$ would result in smoother $\sigma_i$'s distribution, yet potentially rugged density distribution. $a$ measures sparsity of the connection graph.
-With a more connected graph, we tend to have fewer clusters, and vice versa.
-Hence, we have some basic rules to tune the parameters: if the result suggests fewer clusters than we expect, we can tune down $a$ and $\gamma$, and if the influence radius of some cells become too large, we can tune up $\beta$ and $\alpha$.
-In the future, we can design rules tuning parameters dynamically according to our expectations.
+For the parameters: $\gamma$ defines the ability of penetration and crossing density gaps; $\beta$ measures the similarities of $\sigma_i$'s in local neighborhood; and $a$ measures the sparsity of the connection graph.
+With a more connected graph, we tend to have fewer clusters.
+Hence, we have derived the rules for tuning the parameters: if the result suggests fewer clusters than we expect, we can tune down $a$ and $\gamma$, and if influence radius of some cells become too large, we can tune up $\beta$ and $\alpha$.